Amazon.com: Greedfall: The Dying World ...

 Scout

-The Scout provides healing and ranged support simultaneously.
-First Aid requires proximity to allies, which creates a positioning challenge, but the profile excels at supporting other ranged attackers and magic users from a safe distance.
+The Scout delivers healing and ranged support simultaneously.
+First Aid requires close proximity to allies, creating positioning challenges, but the profile excels at backing other ranged attackers and casters from safer distances.

 • Skill Trees: Paths of Charity, Bows